SanyamAgarwalRobotics/CarND_SOloWarriors_Carla_Integration/README.md

 For **resuming** we gradually bring the car back to the pre-configured target velocity set by the launch file.
 We will set the waypoint velocity value to it linearly increasing it from 0 to target velocity.

-Some flags like `self.stopping` and `self.resuming` are present to carry the current state of the car.

 #### DBW (Drive-By-Wire)

 We update [dbw_node.py](https://github.com/SanyamAgarwalRobotics/CarND_SOloWarriors_Carla_Integration/blob/master/ros/src/twist_controller/dbw_node.py) and [twist_controller.py](https://github.com/SanyamAgarwalRobotics/CarND_SOloWarriors_Carla_Integration/blob/master/ros/src/twist_controller/twist_controller.py).